arpitmx/Sigmo-Android/README.md

 13. Rooms for synced listening 👷‍ - 1
 14. Explore page - User can see New Tweets notifications and announcements from their favourite artists(as analysed by spotify).
 15. Automatic stories - Stories will be displayed at the top of explore page of the client based on their daily top 5s.
+16. User can connect their social profiles to Sigmo.

 -----------